Do you have boards on monday.com that organize separate projects and tasks but still contain information directly related to each other?

 Many of these templates will also link connected items across boards.
 These automation templates add a new layer to team collaboration and allow your team to manage interrelated projects seamlessly and cohesively.

-How to add a custom automation
+How do I add a custom cross-board automation?

 Custom automations allow you to create new automation combinations tailored to your team's needs and make them fit perfectly into your specific workflow.

-To create a cross-board automation template, we'll first choose the template block "create item in board & connect boards":
+- Select the template block "create item in board & connect boards".

-Next, set up the "create item in board & connect boards" block by adding custom fields as needed.
+- Set up the "create item in board & connect boards" block by adding custom fields as needed.

-That's it!
-Here's what this custom automation looks like in action:
+Here’s what this custom automation looks like in action:

 Most mirror columns cannot be used as automation triggers.
 However, there are several automation templates that can support mirror columns as a trigger.
 These are: